October 2023

 Extract from Album des instruments extra-européens du Musée du Conservatoire royal de musique de Bruxelles, Victor-Charles Mahillon, 1878, plate X

-In the 1830s Fétis developed the ambition to write a comprehensive Histoire de la musique, which would not only offer a survey of Western music, but would cover the whole world, including Arab music.
-For him, the history of music is ‘inseparable of the appreciation of the special abilities of the races that have cultivated it.’
-Just like language, every race had its own music.
-Evidently, his discourse is heavily imbued with a will to categorize, and with the stereotyping eurocentrism typical of the 19th century.
-Western music, he says, ‘is the only one to be real art; but it remains no less interesting to know the primitive forms of that same art.’
-He gives an elaborate theoretical description of Arab music and musical instruments.
-He claims that the tonal systems of the Arab peoples are ‘incompatible’ with our musical sensibility, mainly because every tone is divided into three third-tones and not in two semitones, like in our scales.
-His study of the Arab tonal systems is based on translated Arab treatises, on Villoteau’s work and on his own observation of the tuning and the compass of the instruments in his collection, but not on the music as it was then to be heard.
-It is strongly doubtful if Fétis got to hear a lot of Arab music.
-The very first concert of Arab music in Europe probably took place during the Exposition universelle (World’s Fair) of Paris in 1867, when five musicians played in the ‘Café Tunisien’.
-The oud played the melody in unison with the rebab, with the accompaniment of a tambourine and a darabouka.
-After attending the concert, Fétis wrote: ‘I have also heard the musicians from Tunis, and I have found that their intonations were false and their songs monotonous.’
+He gave an elaborate theoretical description of Arab music and musical instruments.
+He claimed the tonal systems of Arab peoples were ‘incompatible’ with our musical sensibility, mainly because each tone is divided into three microtones, not two semitones like in our scales.
+His study of Arab tonal systems was based on translated Arab treatises, Villoteau’s work, and his own observations of the tuning and compass of the instruments in his collection - but not on the music as it was heard.
+It is doubtful that Fétis heard much Arab music.
+The very first concert of Arab music in Europe likely took place during the 1867 Exposition universelle in Paris, when five musicians performed at the ‘Café Tunisien’.
+The oud played the melody in unison with the rebab, accompanied by a tambourine and darabouka.
+After attending, Fétis wrote: ‘I have heard the musicians from Tunis, and I found their intonations false and their songs monotonous.’

 Text: Saskia Willaert